Maryam-Zubair/MachineLearning_Assignment/ChatGPT/Use ChatGPT to create customer support website (data source: web pages)/README.md

 1. Command Line Interface:-\
   * User interacts with the program by inputting questions through the terminal.\
     * Program processes the questions and finds relevant information from data collected, and try to generate appropriate answer.\
-    c.
  The answer is displayed on the terminal for the user to see.

 3. Web Based User Interface:-\
 a.
 Web Framework (Flask):\